cgh2797/cortex-modeling/README.md

 - more meeting

 ## special feature
-surface respose is weak so buried in noise. deep layer response is strong so it is clear
+surface respose is weak so buried in noise.
+Low SNR

+deep layer response is strong so it is clear.
+High SNR

 ## modeling
 - hmm...